 acne scars and laser resurfacing to smooth out shallow

 acne scars.
-Newer forms of laser resurfacing ("fractional resurfacing") are less invasive and heal faster than older methods, although results are less complete and they may need to be repeated
+Newer forms of laser resurfacing ("fractional resurfacing") are less invasive and heal faster than older methods, although results are less complete and the procedures may need to be repeated

 three or more times.
 These treatments can help, but they are never completely successful at eliminating